ajnelson/regxml_extractor/README.md

 The Git repository includes the expected versions of Hivex, The Sleuth Kit and Fiwalk.
 Instead of running the Git clones below, you can instead run from the `regxml_extractor` source directory:

+The Git repository includes the expected versions of Hivex, The Sleuth Kit and Fiwalk.
+Instead of running the Git clones below, you can instead run these commands from the `regxml_extractor` cloned source directory:

     git submodule init
     git submodule update

-You can then find Hivex, TSK and Fiwalk in the deps/ directory.
+You can then find Hivex, TSK with Fiwalk, and DFXML in the `deps/` directory.

 ## Running